 If you are using any kind of an online tank minder or computer software program to keep a record of your aquarium's statistics, instruct your helper in how to use it.
 The information provided in the log will tell you all you need to know about what transpired with your system while you were gone.
 Besides, many of these types of programs have diagnostic or analysis capabilities, which can provide some troubleshooting assistance if a problem arises.Continue to 5 of 6 below.

 06 of 06

-- Ironically, by making your aquarium system easier for someone else to take care of when you are not there, you will also be making it easier for you to maintain your system when you are there.
-Adding an automatic top-off system to your tank will cut down on the time tank maintenance takes for years.
+By making your aquarium system easier for someone else to take care of when you are not there, you will also be making it easier for you to maintain your system when you are there.
+Now you can enjoy your vacation as well as your time at home with your aquarium.